Emma Willis: Channel 5

-In May 2010, it was announced that Willis would replace Melinda Messenger on the Channel 5 series Live from Studio Five, but after only two months, Willis announced she would be departing in order to co-present Big Brother's Little Brother and was therefore replaced by Jayne Middlemiss.

-In August 2011, it was confirmed that she would be returning to the revived series, presenting the spin-off show Big Brother's Bit on the Side.
+In 2010, Willis replaced Melinda Messenger on the Channel 5 series Live from Studio Five, but she left after only two months to co-present Big Brother's Little Brother and was replaced by Jayne Middlemiss.
+In August 2011, she returned to the revived series, presenting the spin-off show Big Brother's Bit on the Side.

 On 13 March 2013, it was reported that Brian Dowling would be axed from Big Brother and be replaced by Willis with a source saying, 'Brian has been a great host but Emma is seen by channel chiefs as a true successor to Davina.
 They're talking to her now about taking over the role from the summer.'
-It was later confirmed, on 2 April 2013 by Channel 5 that Willis would be replacing Dowling as the new host of Big Brother.
+Her appointment as host was confirmed on 2 April 2013.
 On 13 June 2013, she began presenting the fourteenth series of Big Brother.

-Even though Willis presents the main Big Brother and celebrity series, she still continued to host the spin-off show Bit on the Side, sharing the presenting duties with Rylan Clark.
+As well as presenting the main Big Brother and celebrity series, she continued to host the spin-off show Bit on the Side, sharing the presenting duties with Rylan Clark.
 On 2 February 2015, it was announced that Willis was to present her final edition of Bit on the Side that night, and Clark would take over as the main presenter of the spin off show.

-Willis infamously interrogated Winston McKenzie during his exit interview on Celebrity Big Brother over his controversial opinions.
+Willis interrogated Winston McKenzie during his exit interview on Celebrity Big Brother over his controversial opinions.
 Willis has expressed personal pride on this moment in her career.

 On 30 March 2014, Willis presented the Mum of the Year Awards, with the highlights being shown on Channel 5 that same evening.

 BBC

 In September 2013, Willis was confirmed as the replacement for Holly Willoughby on the BBC One talent show The Voice UK.
 On 11 January 2014, she began co-presenting the third series with JLS singer Marvin Humes, who replaced Reggie Yates.

 In March 2014, it was announced that The Voice UK had been renewed for two future series.
 Both Willis and Humes returned to the show for the fourth series in 2015 and fifth series in 2016.
 In 2017, the show moved to ITV.

 Willis and Reggie Yates co-hosted the Saturday night game show Prized Apart on BBC One.
 The series began on 13 June 2015 and was axed after the first series, due to poor ratings.

+In May 2026, it was announced that Willis would become one of the new hosts of Strictly Come Dancing alongside Josh Widdicombe and Johannes Radebe replacing long-standing presenters Tess Daly and Claudia Winkleman.

 Radio

 On 5 August 2012, Willis began co-presenting Sunday Morning Breakfast with Stephen Mulhern across the Heart network.
+The Show ended in 2018.
+It was announced in December 2025 that Willis would present a new BBC Radio 2 show beginning in January 2026.
+The show would run from 1-3pm on Saturdays.